Penify-dev/penify-docs/docs/instant-pull-request-insight.md

 # Instant Pull Request Insight

 Penify's Pull Request Insight is a comprehensive solution that transforms the way development teams review, understand, and enhance their pull requests.
-Powered by advanced LLM technology, our solution offers real-time analysis, intelligent feedback, and automated improvements to streamline the PR workflow.
+Powered by advanced LLM, our solution offers real-time analysis, intelligent feedback, and automated improvements to streamline the PR workflow.
+The fundamental code for this analysis has been copied from - [PR Agent](https://github.com/qodo-ai/pr-agent).
+I just do not like the way they have implemented and hence forked and made my own changes.

 ## Overview